 - Unified managed account (UMA): This works just like the SMA program, but it also uses SMA and mutual fund/ETF sleeves.

 This firm also offers what it calls the AdvisorFlex Managed Variable Annuity program.
 As its name indicates, this program consists of advisors aiding clients in the management of their AdvisorFlex Variable Annuity.

 Thrivent Investment Management Investment Philosophy

 The investment philosophy at Thrivent varies considerably between accounts and programs.
-That said, clients are only suggested a program and, in turn, its investment strategy, if it aligns with their personal needs.
-This includes taking into account such information as clients' financial goals, investment preferences, risk tolerance and liquidity needs.
+When selecting a program or strategy, the firm takes into account such information as a client's financial goals, investment preferences, risk tolerance and liquidity needs.

 Most programs can be tailored to target varying degrees of risk and volatility, from aggressive to conservative.
 Advisors use a wide range of strategies, research materials, financial models and projections to help them inform their ultimate investment decisions.